 What you can expect from us

-The RSM CZ expert institute will prepare for you:
+The RSM CZ Valuation Office will prepare for you:

 - an expert letter or opinion determining the amount of the consideration for financial assistance and the ensuing opinion as to whether or not the financial assistance is provided at arm’s length;